rtmigo/prefnotifiers_flutter/README.md

 final theParameter = PrefItem<int>(SharedPrefsStorage(), "TheParameter");
 ```

+Now we can remember that `theParameter` is the only representation of it in the whole program.
+We use
-We can use `theParameter.value` to get and set the value.
+`theParameter.value` to get and set the value, to build widgets and so on.

 ## PrefItem